SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

 pop-up
     ![New Workspace](./Images/f2.png)

-1. Enter the detailsin the  **Create a workspace** form with the following details:
+1. Enter the details in the **Create a workspace** form with the following details:

    - **Name:** Enter **fabric-<inject key="DeploymentID" enableCopy="false"/>**